mmckegg/contextdb/README.md

 Options:

 - **data**: The starting point for the datasource.
-Matchers can use $query to hook into the specified attributes.
+Matchers should use $query to hook into the specified attributes.
 - **matcherRefs**: An array of refs from the matchers specified when creating the contextDB.
 This option is order sensitive as matchers can refer to the result of another matcher.

 ### datasource.emitChangesSince(timestamp)